SolidLabResearch/miravi-a-linked-data-viewer/README.md

 ## Custom queries

+The configuration file contains prepared, fixed queries.
-Besides the prepared queries in the configuration file, a user can create and edit custom queries, either from scratch or based on an existing query.
+In addition, a user can create and edit custom queries, either from scratch or based on an existing query.

 - To create a new custom query from scratch:
   - Open "Custom Query Editor" from the menu on the left.